Your cart is currently empty!

 Her mental and emotional health remain strong and she is excelling in school, work, and relationships.
 She honestly is functioning at her best, including pre-eating disorder.”

-If your child is experiencing extreme hunger, or seems to have gone into binge eating disorder, or if their weight is ever-rising for no clear reason, I think you and your child deserve expert help, not blanket advice off the internet.
+If your child is experiencing extreme hunger, or seems to have moved into binge eating disorder, or if their weight is ever-rising for no clear reason, I think you and your child deserve expert help, not blanket advice off the internet.

 I am painfully aware that you may not have access to a great professional, so all I can advise is proceed experimentally, as proposed earlier.